 This element is usually overlooked by players when purchasing a blues guitar is the scale length, which can play a huge role when it comes to tuning and the sound of the guitar.
 Just in case you are not familiar with the measurement, the scale length is the distance between the bridge of the guitar and the guitar’s top nut, which is usually made out of bone, or some kind of plastic or polymer, in case of more affordable guitars.
 Usually, we can distinguish between two scale lengths: the 25.5” scale, and the 24.75” scale.

 The 25.5” scale length is a characteristic of Fender guitars and is one of the reasons for their signature twang produced by their bottom strings.
 This type of sound is extremely popular and coveted among the blues players.
 The additional tension created by the longer scale also makes for a guitar that has better tuning stability.
 On the other hand, Gibson guitars have a 24.75” scale length, which does cause them to go out of tune more easily, but on the plus side, the resulting sound is very deep and warm, and you can easily bend the strings, regardless of the string gauge, which is really important for blues playing.
-Ultimately, one is not better than that other, and it all comes down to what you prefer.
+Ultimately, one is not better than the other, and it all comes down to what you prefer.

 Guitar Body Styles Explained